newrelic/infrastructure-agent-puppet/README.md

 The source code for each integration is available on [newrelic's github organization][4].

-#### On removing newrelic-infra-integrations package and its bundled integrations
+#### Removing newrelic-infra-integrations package and its bundled integrations

 **NOTE** *This only applies if you have the `newrelic-infra-integrations` package installed*